KNguyen260404/Smart_parking_system_verilog/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Nguyen :) License - see the LICENSE file for details.